 University of Toledo College of Graduate Studies

 One of the shorter pathologists’ assistant master’s programs is found at the University of Toledo College of Graduate Studies.
-This program can be completed in only 20 months, making it four months shorter than most other programs.
+This program can be completed in only 20 months, four months shorter than most other programs.
 This NAACLS program still meets all of the requirements to sit for the ASCP certification exam.
-This program’s three areas of concentration are forensics, hospital autopsies, and surgical pathology.
+Its three areas of concentration are forensics, hospital autopsies, and surgical pathology.

 Students complete their coursework at the University of Toledo’s Medical school and alongside physicians’ assistants.
 Classes are held in the classroom, anatomy labs, and the state-of-the-art innovative simulation center.
 One hundred percent of graduates have passed the ASCP exam on the first try.